 Hiking at High Altitude

 Even with the occasional steep slope, I felt exhilarated the entire hike.
 My husband tells me I was experiencing an altitude high and he may have been right.
 But with no high altitude headache, no stomach upset, and glorious weather, the trip to the glacier remains the high point of my summer (pun intended).

-Ecuadorians took every opportunity to snap a picture with the Ecuadorian flag as proof of how high they climbed; a group of Columbians who were proud to pose for my camera and then holler back and forth with us about how beautiful the day was; children from the town just outside Cotopaxi and a friend of theirs visiting from Venezuela.
+Ecuadorians took every opportunity to snap a picture with their national flag as proof of how high they climbed.
+A group of Columbians were proud to pose for my camera and then holler back and forth with us about how beautiful the day was.
+Children from a town just outside Cotopaxi and a friend of theirs visiting from Venezuela chatted us up and asked for a photo.
 The list goes on.
 It was an international party, everyone amazed by the clear skies and our luck in choosing this day to hike.

 Those of us who started our hike to the Cotopaxi glacier early in the morning were very fortunate.
 As we finished our hike a few hours later, the clouds were rolling in.
 I felt bad for those hiking up as we were hiking down.
 The weather changes rapidly in the Andes so your best chance for clear views means starting early. in the morning.